About Dr Samuel Chu

 Background

-Clinically, Samuel has worked in a number of NHS and private clinical and forensic mental health services across the UK and Hong Kong.
+Clinically, Dr Chu has worked in a number of NHS and private clinical, community, and forensic mental health services across the UK and Hong Kong.

 Academically, Samuel has been involved in a number of research projects and publications, including: